 Complexity of Issues Regarding the Regulation of the Natural Health Product Industry Likely Tied to Basic Issues

-Posted by piblogger on January 4, 2010 · Comments Off
+Posted by piblogger on January 4, 2010 · Comments Off on Complexity of Issues Regarding the Regulation of the Natural Health Product Industry Likely Tied to Basic Issues

 This Wednesday’s segment of the PI Window on Business “Doing What Comes Naturally: Are Natural Health Products Being Held to a Higher Standard,” in which I interview NHPPA President Shawn Buckley regarding the controversial Bill C-6 that poses two potential threats to the industry’s survival in Canada, promises to be one of the most thought provoking.